AnetteKy/AnetteKy/README.md

 - 🌐 Currently working on creating a website for a small business.
 - 📌 Trying to master HTML, CSS and Javascript.
+- 🖥️ Hoping to become a full-stack developer.
+-
-- 🪴& 📚 Outside tech: I love buying new books and houseplants.
+- 📚🪴❄️ Outside tech: I love books, plants and snowy winters.

 <!--